 I discuss the most effective and sustainable strategies for becoming our best selves.
 Promoting timeless, tried and tested methods for self-improvement, my findings also encourage us to look more critically at our current self-help trends.

 When it comes to self-improvement, we do not constantly have to reinvent the wheel.
 New is not always better.
 Most self-help trends come and go because they do not work.
-I look forward to sharing with you the best advice history has to offer, and that has survived the crucial test of time.
+It is the ancients who have the best advice to offer, and it is time to revive the powerful psycho-technologies of the past that have survived the crucial test of time.

 03 blogs & journalism